matgorka/extcl/README.md

   }
   ```

-  The example above creates a function with `llast ?-index? listValue` syntax.
-When `-index` is provided the function returns the last index that can be set by `lset`.
+  The example above creates a command with `llast ?-index? listValue` syntax.
+When `-index` is provided the command returns the last index that can be set by `lset`.
 Otherwise it will return the last element of a list.

   Examples of opts:
   ```Tcl